gsllucas/Algorithms-exercises/README.md

 # Algorithms-exercises
-Training logic programming with theses simple exercises
+Training logic programming with these simple exercises